ppy/osu-web/README.md

 - Create a fresh Ubuntu environment and run `sudo bootstrap.sh`.
 Note that this script is intended to be run on a *sandboxed environment*; do not run it on a shared development system without first understanding what it does.
 - Use the php built-in server (run `php -S 127.0.0.1:8080` from the `public` folder).
 You will still need a database backend.
-- Use vagrant (`cd vagrant; vagrant up`).
-Note that this is not actively supported or tested, and it is known to be quite slow on some platforms.
 - Use Docker:
   - First, install [Docker](https://www.docker.com/community-edition) and [Docker Compose](https://docs.docker.com/compose/install/), then run `docker-compose up` in the main directory.
   - Due to the nature of Docker (a container is killed when the command running in it finishes), the Yarn container will be run in watch mode.